 A mix of old and new, Hämeenlinna is a medium-sized city with two impressive castles to visit, large park areas to enjoy and galleries and museums to hop, among them the birth place of Finland’s most famous composer Jean Sibelius and the enchanting Iittala Glass Museum.

 Lake Saimaa is Finland’s largest lake and the fourth largest natural freshwater lake in Europe.
-The beautiful, often-changing landscape of the vast waters dotted with islands is a perfect setting for sheltered kayaking or boating.
+The beautiful, often-changing landscape dotted with islands is a perfect setting for sheltered kayaking or boating.

-Kuopio comes alive in the summer when it plays host to a major dance festival, as well as a lively wine festival.
+Kuopio comes alive in the summer when it plays host to a major dance festival and a lively wine festival.
 The city’s essence, however, comes from its lakeside location on the shores of Lake Kallavesi and its role as a hub for inland waterway traffic.

 Cottages and cabins are an essential element of Finnish life.
 Many are situated by a lake somewhere.
 Sweating out the stress in a sauna, with regular dips in the lake, is the ultimate way to purify both the body and the mind.